TaylorSmith28/IQ_SDR/README.md

 # IQ_SDR
 The goal of this project was to design a software defined radio (SDR) reciever that operated in the range of 7-12 MHz.
-This project was conducted with my partner Cayden Maddocks as part of Walla Walla University's Electronics II course.
+This project was conducted with my partner Cadyn Maddocks as part of Walla Walla University's Electronics II course.
 ## Design Goals
 The following design objectives were given for this project as part of the course syllabus:
 1. Minimum discernible signal less than 1uV
 2. Visible image rejection through quisk
 3. Low noise figure
 4. Low Cost ($25 budget)
-Cayden Maddocks and I set additional design obectives in order to aid in the design process:
+Cadyn Maddocks and I set additional design obectives in order to aid in the design process:
 1. Operate in a Frequency Range of 7-12MHz
 2. Modulation Type: Short Wave
 3. Size of 10 cm by 10 cm